 You May be Thinking

-what's the difference between paying down the BLOC with your discretionary income or just sending in an additional amount to pay down the HVAC loan or any other debt?
+what's the difference between paying down the BLOC with your discretionary income or just sending in additional amounts to pay down the auto loan* or any other debt?

 Let's explain it this way:

-Many financial savvy families will maintain some savings in their money accounts for emergency or other event (i.e., vacation expense).
+Many families will maintain some money in their savings account for emergency or other event (i.e., vacation expense).
 The money sits in their checking or money market account earning little or no interest.

 Some families my use some of that money to pay down a debt, but not all of it.
-They want to leave some dollars in the account for an emergency or other need.
+They want to leave a fixed amount in the account for an emergency or other need.

 |With the BLOC, your equity line is your emergency fund